jnsebgosselin/gwhat/docs/create_project.rst

 the project toolbar (see :numref:`project_toolbar`) opens a dialog window where an existing project file (:file:`.gwt`) can be selected and opened.

-The path to the currently project folder is stored in a relative format.
-This means that if the location of the project folder is changed relative the executable of the software (:program:`GWHAT.exe`), GWHAT will need to be redirected to the new location of the project by repeating the procedure described in the paragraph above.
+The path to the project folder is stored in a relative format in GWHAT.
+This means that if the location of the project folder is changed relative the executable of the software (:program:`gwhat.exe`), GWHAT will need to be redirected to the new location of the project by repeating the procedure described above.

+.. _sec_desc_project_folders:

-Project Folder Structure Overview
+Project Folders
 -----------------------------------------------

 This section describes in details the content of project folders, where are